-LSU Department of Public Administration Masters student, David Lehman, won the Kline Masters Student Paper Award at the Southeastern Conference for Public Administration.
-Each year at the annual conference, SECoPA recognizes the most outstanding paper written by a master's student in the SECoPA region.
+LSU Department of Public Administration masters student, David Lehman, won the Kline Masters Student Paper Award at the Southeastern Conference for Public Administration.

 LSU Department of Public Administration Alumni of the Year, Genny May, won the Kathryn E. Hensley Distinguished Public Service Practitioner Award at the 2019 Southeastern Conference for Public Administration, hosted by the LSU Department of Public Administration at the Hilton Baton Rouge Capitol Center.

 BATON ROUGE - Rajesh P. Narayanan has been selected as the new associate dean for academic affairs and outreach in the Office of the Dean at the E. J. Ourso College of Business.
 Timothy Chandler, who previously held the position, has been named associate dean for undergraduate programs and assessment.
 Narayanan is also the chair of the E. J. Ourso College of Business’s Department of Finance and he will continue that role for the next year.

 BATON ROUGE – Eduniversal released its 2019 Best Masters Rankings in July 2019 with both the Flores MBA program and the Masters of Public Administration (MPA) program making an appearance.
 Eduniversal ranked the Flores MBA program 50th overall, 28th and 20th among public universities in North America and the United States, respectively.
 This appearance is the first time the Flores MBA program has made the rankings since 2012.
 The MPA program moved up 14 spots by placing 15th among public universities in the United States.